 LTC Quanto Perpetual contracts are margined in USDC.
 This means you need to have USDC to trade these contracts.
 The maximum allowed leverage for LTC Quanto Perpetual contracts is 20x.

 The underlying index for LTC Quanto Perpetual contracts .DELTCUSD.
-It tracks the price of LTC/USD price from bitstamp and kraken.
+It tracks the price of LTC/USD price from bitstamp, kraken and coinbase.

 Funding is a series of continuous payments that are exchanged between longs and shorts in a perpetual contract to keep the price of the contract tethered to the underlying index.